standardweb3/standard3.0-contracts/README.md

 ---

-In essence, the **Standard super app** unifies **SABT** (governance & credit management), **exchange** (digital trading), **SAFU** (financial standardization), and **SAIL** (wealth strategy) into a cohesive ecosystem.
+In essence, the **Standard super app** unifies **pass** (governance & credit management), **exchange** (digital trading), **SAFU** (financial standardization), and **SAIL** (wealth strategy) into a cohesive ecosystem.
 This ensemble delivers a holistic suite of financial instruments, streamlining the intricacies of digital finance.
 With Standard, users are equipped, empowered, and emboldened to architect their financial destinies.
 It's not merely a platform but a beacon heralding the dawn of decentralized economic empowerment.

 ## Deployment